 - Frank Horrigan is a Secret Service agent and Dragon-in-Chief to President Dick Richardson.
 A psychopath even before his mutation, Horrigan delighted in killing whenever he could.
 His first onscreen appearance has him gunning down a family, including their child, for refusing his demands.
 Later, he gleefully kills Brotherhood of Steel agent, Matt, and wipes out the entire community of peaceful, talking deathclaws that the player had earlier befriended.
 Horrigan has a special hatred for "mutants", humans and creatures that have been exposed to the FEV virus or even the slightest amount of radiation.
 This racism leads to him aiding in the Enclave's plan to unleash a biological weapon which will wipe out all mutated life in North America, in order to make America "genetically pure."
 Once defeated, Horrigan tries to activate the Enclave Oil Rig's self-destruct sequence, condemning all of his remaining allies to death, just so he can take the Chosen One with him when he dies.

-- Cook-Cook is an Ax-Crazy Fiend.
+- Cook-Cook is an Ax-Crazy Fiend who is also implied to be a cannibal.
 The Fiends are a violent bunch of psychos who torture people for fun, but Cook-Cook is so bad that he is barely tolerated even by the other Fiends.
 He alternates between burning people alive and raping them, such as he did with Corporal Betsy and Pretty Sarah, the latter of whom he disfigured via burning.
 Two Westsider slavers, who only stopped raping their slaves because it lowered their value, were disgusted when Cook-Cook didn't even wait for them to turn around before enjoying a family he bought from them, starting with their son.
 One time, he bought some teenage slaves, 3 girls and a boy.
 The boy was burned alive and the girls made to watch.
-He is also implied to be a cannibal.

-- Father Elijah is the former elder of the Mojave Brotherhood of Steel and the Big Bad of the Dead Money expansion.
+- Dead Money expansion: Father Elijah is the former elder of the Mojave Brotherhood of Steel.
 His obsession with old-world technology led to him getting his people slaughtered at the battle for HELIOS.
 After fleeing the battle, he sought out the fabled Sierra Madre Casino, a treasure-trove of lost technology which he wanted to use to "wipe the slate clean."
 In order to obtain the casino's treasures, he kidnapped dozens of people, attached slave collars to their necks, and blew their heads off unless they acted as Cannon Fodder for the Sierra Madre's defenses.
-Once the Player Character reaches the Sierra Madre, Elijah orders him/her to kill off the allies that had helped them, and later tries to kill the Courier him/herself for outliving their usefulness.
+Once the Courier reaches the Sierra Madre, Elijah orders him/her to kill off the allies that had helped them, and later tries to kill the Courier him/herself for outliving their usefulness.
 Elijah's ultimate goal is to use the Sierra Madre's technology to kill off every person in the Mojave, and then build a new nation where every person will be collared and forced to obey him.